PunkChameleon/grunt-github-changes/README.md

 # grunt-github-changes

-> Grunt plugin to run github changes (changelog generator)
+> Grunt plugin to generates changelog using Github Changes

 ## Getting Started
 This plugin requires Grunt.